 What is Profit First and how can it set your business up for success?

-In this episode of the Bean Ninjas Podcast, Meryl interviews Michael Wark, Consultant of the Bean Ninjas Money Mindset Business Unit’s Profit First Program.
+In this episode of the Bean Ninjas Podcast, Meryl interviews Michael Wark, Virtual CFO at Bean Ninjas.
 Profit First is a program based on the book written by Mike Michalowicz that gives you a simple cash flow blueprint on your finances to give you clarity, control, and ensure profits for your business.